 Petulant Quotes in The Way of the World

 The The Way of the World quotes below are all either spoken by Petulant or refer to Petulant.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Dover Publications edition of The Way of the World published in 1993.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Dover Publications edition of The Way of the World published in 1993.).

 Act 1, Scene 9 Quotes

 Where modesty’s ill manners, ’tis but fit

 Petulant Character Timeline in The Way of the World

 The timeline below shows where the character Petulant appears in The Way of the World.
 The colored dots and icons indicate which themes are associated with that appearance.